Additive structure of totally positive quadratic integers: Introduction

 In particular, as indecomposable elements are precisely the generators of $\OK^+(+)$, we need to determine the relations between them.
 While the description of indecomposables in terms of the continued fraction is fairly straightforward, it is a priori not clear at all if the same will be the case for relations, as there could be some ``random'' or ``accidental'' ones.
-Perhaps surprisingly, it turns out that this is not the case and that the presentation of the semigroup $\OK^+(+)$ (given in Theorem~\ref{thm:pres}) is quite elegant.
-A key tool in the proof of the presentation is the fact that each totally positive integer can be uniquely written as a $\mathbb Z^+$-linear combination of two consecutive indecomposables (Proposition~\ref{prop:two-indeco}).
+Perhaps surprisingly, it turns out that this is not the case and that all the relations (given in Theorem~\ref{prop:two-indeco}) can be described quite elegantly.
+A key tool in the proof is the fact that each totally positive integer can be uniquely written as a $\mathbb Z^+$-linear combination of two consecutive indecomposables.
+We also show in Corollary \ref{thm:pres} that this corresponds to a cancellative presentation of the semigroup $\OK^+(+)$.

 One of course cannot hope to have an analogue of unique factorization in the additive setting, but nevertheless, \emph{some} elements can be uniquely decomposed as a sum of indecomposables.
 In Theorem~\ref{thm:ud} we characterize all such \defined{uniquely decomposable elements} and obtain again a very explicit result depending only on the continued fraction.
-This then yields a direct proof of Theorem~\ref{thm:isom} that $\OK^+(+)$ (viewed as an abstract semigroup) completely determines $D$ and the number field $K$.
-Let us briefly remark that this result can be viewed alongside a number of beautiful results concerning the (im)possibility of reconstructing a number field from some of its invariants, such as the absolute Galois group, Dedekind zeta-function, or Dirichlet $L$-series, see, e.g., \cite{gassmann_1926,kubota_1957,neukirch_1969,uchida_1976,cornellissen_etal_2017}.
+As another application, this then yields a direct proof of Theorem~\ref{thm:isom} that $\OK^+(+)$ (viewed as an abstract semigroup) completely determines $D$ and the number field~$K$.
+Let us briefly remark that this result can be viewed alongside a number of beautiful results concerning the (im)possibility of reconstructing a number field from some of its invariants, such as the absolute Galois group, Dedekind zeta-function, or Dirichlet $L$-series, see, e.g.,~\cite{gassmann_1926,kubota_1957,neukirch_1969,uchida_1976,cornellissen_etal_2019}.
 A natural question to ask is of course whether an analogue of our Theorem~\ref{thm:isom} holds also for totally real number fields of higher degree, although this may be quite hard, as we lack a good understanding of indecomposable elements.

 Finally, we use our results to estimate the norms of totally positive integers, and in particular, analogously to the results that norms of convergents and indecomposables are at most $2D^{1/2}$ and $D$, respectively, we show that the norm of a uniquely decomposable elements is at most of the order $D^{3/2}$ (Theorem~\ref{thm:norm}).